 Your Invitation to Try Our Cloud Spam Filter for Free

 During your trial, you are welcome to call us and have your configuration of SpamTitan Cloud reviewed by a seasoned engineer, who will make suggestions and recommendations as necessary.
 At the end of your trial, if you are happy with our cloud spam filter, no reconfiguring is required.
-You simply opt for the subscription plan most suitable for your business, and you will continue getting the same great protection.
+You opt for the subscription plan most suitable for your business, and you will continue getting the same excellent protection.